poinsettia

 6. Keep an Eye Out for Pests

-Indoor plants can occasionally attract pests, but a little vigilance goes a long way:
+Indoor plants can occasionally attract pests, but herbs are no more prone to insect or disease issues than any other plant.
+A little vigilance goes a long way:

-• Check leaves regularly for any signs of pests like aphids or spider mites.
+• Check leaves for any signs of pests like aphids or spider mites.

 • Wipe leaves gently with a damp cloth if you notice any insects.
 For serious cases, an organic insecticidal soap can help.